ByteGuard-HQ/byteguard-security-logger-aspnetcore/SECURITY.md

 ## Supported Versions

-Patches are considered for the two versions under active development in the `main` and `dev` branches.
-Normally, `main` will contain the most recent release version under maintenance, and `dev` will be a prerelease version undergoing active development.
+Patches are considered for the two versions under active development in the `master` and `dev` branches.
+Normally, `master` will contain the most recent release version under maintenance, and `dev` will be a prerelease version undergoing active development.

 ## Reporting a Vulnerability